-Teacher Evaluator

-Lesson Topic

-Period Course Title Room No. Period Course Title Room No.

-1 5

-2 6

-3 7

-4

-Based on the Content Standards & Benchmarks in the Course of Study for the class being observed.
-Print out the Standards and highlight the ones that apply to the lesson.

-Highlight the student outcomes for this day's lesson.
-(CSTP I-V).
-Add any additional information that will assist the evaluator in observing and understanding the lesson.
-(This box expands to accommodate as much space as needed.)

-What related instruction has been provided prior and will be provided following this lesson (This box expands to accommodate as much space as needed)

-How will you use the monitoring and feedback strategies in CSTP V to assess student learning of the lesson/unit?
-(This box expands to accommodate as much space as needed)

-Describe any particular characteristics of the class or lesson that would be useful for the evaluator to know.
-(This box expands to accommodate as much as needed)
+Teacher Evaluat or Lesson T opic Date Period Course Title Room No. Period Course Title Room No. 1 5 2 6 3 7 4 observe d.
+Print out the Standards a nd highlight t the ones that apply to the lesson. that will rving and un • TP I-V).
+Add any additional infing the lesson.
+(This box expand elated instruction has been plands to accommodate as much - l be provided following this less on (This ll you use the monitoring and on/unit?
+(This box expands to in CSTP V to assess student leach space as needed) rning of e any particular characterist .
+(This box expands to accom on that would be useful for the eded) evaluator

-Agreement Between AUHSD and AEA, Continued CALIFORNIA STANDARDS FOR THE TEACHING PROFESSION
+CALIFORNIA STANDARDS FOR THE TEACHING PROFESSION

+STANDARD I

 Engaging and supporting all students in learning

-Creati

-enviro

-1.1.
-Using knowledge of students to engage them in 2.1 Promotin

-learning responsib

-1.2.
-Connecting learning to students' prior knowledge, where eac

-backgrounds, life experiences, and interests respectful

-1.3.
-Connecting subject matter to meaningful, real-life 2.2 Creating

-contexts environm

-1.4.
-Using a variety of instructional strategies, reflect div

-resources, and technologies to meet students' and produ

-diverse learning needs 2.3 Establishi

-1.5.
-Promoting critical thinking through inquiry, environm

-problem solving, and reflection intellectu

-1.6.
-Monitoring student learning and adjusting 2.4 Creating a

-instruction while teaching with high

-support fo

-2.5 Developin

-high stand

-behavior

-2.6 Employin

-norms, an

-ensure a c

-learn

-2.7 Using ins
+- 1.1.
+Using knowledge of students to engage them in learning - 1.2.
+Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests - 1.3.
+Connecting subject matter to meaningful, real-life contexts - 1.4.
+Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs - 1.5.
+Promoting critical thinking through inquiry, problem solving, and reflection - 1.6.
+Monitoring student learning and adjusting instruction while teaching

 STANDARD III

-Understanding and organizing subject for student Planning in
+Understanding and organizing subject for student learning

-learning exj

-3.1 Demonstrating knowledge of subject matter, 4.1 Using kno

-academic content standards, and curriculum readiness

-frameworks backgrou

-3.2 Applying knowledge of student development and plan instr

-proficiencies to ensure student understanding of 4.2 Establish

-subject matter learning

-3.3 Organizing curriculum to facilitate student 4.3 Developin

-understanding of the subject matter short-tern

-3.4 Utilizing instructional strategies that are student le

-appropriate to the subject matter 4.4 Planning

-3.5 Using and adapting resources, technologies, and appropria

-standards-aligned instructional materials, including needs of a

-adapted materials to make subject matter 4.5 Adapting

-adopted materials, to make subject matter

-accessible to all students materials

-accessible to all students 3.6 Addressing the needs of English learners and of all stud

-accessible to all students
+- 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks - 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter - 3.3 Organizing curriculum to facilitate student understanding of the subject matter - 3.4 Utilizing instructional strategies that are appropriate to the subject matter - 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, to make subject matter accessible to all students - 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content

+STANDARD II

-STANDARD II Creating and maintaining effective environments for student learning
+Creating and maintaining effective environments for student learning